-1. Top five routers
+1. Best overall routers

-2. Top five cutting-edge routers
+2. Best cutting-edge routers

-4. Top five budget routers
+4. Best budget routers

-These entry-level routers are an affordable solution if you need to share an Internet connection and some minor local resources, such as printers and documents.
-They're also ideal for small apartments and anyone who just want to plug in casually.
-All of these cost less, some significantly less, than $100.
-Go to the list of top five budget routers.
+These entry-level routers are affordable options if you need to share an Internet connection and some minor local resources, such as printers and documents.
+They're also ideal for small apartments and anyone who just wants to plug something in casually.
+All of these cost less than $100.
+Go to the list of top budget routers.

 Should I use equipment from an ISP?